 At the time virtually every other player in the market used their online presence as a simple extension of their sales force.
 This would mean prospective customers calling a salesman, disclosing details about their company, and then bargaining over the costs of a per-machine license to the software.
 After completing the sale, the new customer would then receive disks in the mail within 5-10 business days and only be allowed to use the software on a single computer unless they paid for another license.
 Talk about an antiquated business model.
 Talk about flashback to 1985.
 There had to be a better way.
 We love the 1980s as much as the next guy, but we don't want to live there anymore.

-From our humble beginnings, we designed a system that would be self managed and always available for our users.
-Instead of purchasing expensive licenses and waiting for disks to arrive, we would provide our service over the web.
+From our humble beginnings, we designed a system that would be self-managed and always available for our users.
+Instead of purchasing expensive licenses and waiting for disks to arrive, we provide our service over the web.
 No more messing with updates and changes to address data.
-Just pure, always on, always up-to-date address goodness—no matter the time of day or day of year (even on Christmas Day at 3:00 AM).
+Just pure, always on, always up-to-date address goodness—no matter the time of day or day of year (even at 3:00 a.m. on Christmas Day).

 Since our launch, we've made some big innovations and changes to drive the competitive landscape, including: